mattefarii/budgy-portfolio/README.md

 Chart integration for data presentation
 Form validation and interactive elements

-_Note: This is a self-contained demo.
-All data is mock/fictional and resets on refresh._
+_Note: This is a self-contained demo for educational purposes.
+All data is mock/fictional, resets on refresh, and was developed with instructional guidance to explore front-end development concepts._